Grand Blanc Gum Treatment

 Help in Your Fight Against Gum Disease

 Do your gums bleed when you floss or brush your teeth?
-If so, Grand Blanc dentists Dr. Jay Werschky and Dr. Jori Lewis can help you address those issues and fight the effects of gum disease on your teeth and gums.
+If so, Grand Blanc dentists Dr. Jay Werschky, Dr. Jori Lewis or Dr. Kayla Slatton can help you address those issues and fight the effects of gum disease on your teeth and gums.
 We provide deep cleaning procedures referred to as scaling and root planning when required.

 What Is Periodontal Disease?